dakiva/dbx/README.md

 About
 =====
-This library is written by Daniel Akiva and is licensed under the apache-2.0 license.
+This library is written by *Daniel Akiva (dakiva)* and is licensed under the apache-2.0 license.
 Pull requests are welcome.